 Justice-Rooted support for white folks in the lifetime work of undoing racism

 To locate myself within this offering I am a radical social worker, an activist healer and am a lifelong student in the work of learning to undo oppression while learning to co-create cultures of healing and collective liberation.
-I am a queer fat femme persyn, born onto lands belonging to the Cheyenne peoples, making my home on lands belonging to the Tualatin Kalapuya peoples.
+I am a queer fat femme persyn, born onto lands belonging to the Cheyenne peoples, making my home on lands belonging to the Duwamish peoples.
 My ancestors of bone and blood are those of Jewish-Polish, Jewish-Russian and Jewish-German descent.
-I was born into a white settler colonialist lineage and benefit constantly from the unearned privileges afforded to me from the color of my skin.
-I also come from Jewish people, folks whose body memories tell the story of grief and loss and whose prayers feed a commitment of Never Again.
+I have unearned white privilege and also come from Jewish people, folks whose body memories tell the story of grief and loss and whose prayers feed a commitment of Never Again.
 I am a witch, a trauma healer, an intersectional ecofeminist, a culture builder and an open-hearted-justice-weaver.
 I priestess at the intersection of oppression and trauma, believing and practicing that all oppression is interconnected, that all life is interdependent, that our liberation is bound up in each others and that Black Lives Matter.
 I am a lifetime student of how healing happens.

 Disclaimer: I have a value of not “universalizing whiteness” when speaking about a general collective experience.
 This, to me, is a part of the magic of de-centering whiteness from the dominant overculture we live in.
 And, given that I am calling in other white folks who want to do this work with me, I want to be clear that when I say “we” and “us” within this page of text, I am speaking directly to “we white people.”